ijverig/max_sequence_sum/README.md

        13
 ```

-3. Finally we return it, along with its position and sum
+4. Finally we return it, along with its positions and sum
 ```ruby
 subarray  = [5, 8]
 positions = [2,4]